Contents

 Too Much Light.

 With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the beyond a skylight.
+If you infrequently clean your windows, you’ll require to clean up the skylight more frequently.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
+A lot of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the price.
-If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.